West Brom's Gayle cops two-match ban for diving

 Watch the EFL Championship LIVE on beIN SPORTS

-Gayle went to ground in the penalty area after a challenge from Alexander Milosevic in the closing stages of Wednesday's (NZDT) home game against Nottingham Forest.
+Gayle went to ground in the penalty area after a challenge from Alexander Milosevic in the closing stages of Wednesday's (AEDT) home game against Nottingham Forest.

 Referee Lee Mason pointed to the spot and Gayle's strike partner Jay Rodriguez stepped up to convert the penalty and earn West Brom a 2-2 draw.